You may be asking yourself which computer specs for music production are the most important, will the laptop be better than desktop.

 - RAM: At least 8GB RAM to be able to run most DAWs.

 - Hard Drive: Minimum 256GB of internal storage.

 - Screen: 24 inches in size if you use a PC, 15.6-inches for laptops.

-Let's talk about the first component, which is called the brain of a computer.
+Let's talk about the first component, which is called pc's brain.
 Without a good CPU, you won't be able to do anything.

 A computer's processor is measured in the number of hertz (Hz) and gigahertz (GHz).
 The more GHz your computer has, the faster it can process information.

-Generally speaking, for most people looking only at running applications such as word processing or surfing the web--the lower end speed of a Quad-core Intel Core i5 will suffice nicely.
+Generally speaking, for most people looking only at running applications such as word processing or surfing the web--the lower end speed of a Quad-core Intel Core i5 will suffice nicely for their PC.